damselem/autohosts/README.md

 # autohosts

-Uses the credentials in `~/.aws/credentials` to pull the hostnames from all instances in AWS and soon, GCP.
+Uses the credentials in `~/.aws/credentials` and `~/.config/glocud` to pull the hostnames from all instances in AWS and GCP.

 ## Installation